ruleroftheeworld/network-port-scanning-task1/README.md

 # 🔐 Cybersecurity Internship – Task 1: Network Port Scanning

 ## 📘 Overview
-This project demonstrates basic network reconnaissance using **Nmap**, **Wireshark**, and a custom **UDP server**.
-It includes scans on localhost and local networks, service detection, packet analysis, and manual UDP service simulation.
+This project demonstrates basic network reconnaissance using **Nmap** and **Wireshark**.
+It includes scans on localhost and local networks, service detection and packet analysis.

 ---